Brhula/Houdini-Notes/CROWDS notes.md

 **POP Steer wander** : Incorpora aleatoriedad al movimiento (parecido a turbulencia)

 **POP Steer separate** : Aplica fuerzas para mover a los agentes/particulas entre ellos.
+Steer Separate is a more subtle effect, and allows agents to speed up or brake to avoid collisions.
+Not as much as I'd like though.
+It also includes a sense of FOV for each agent to determine how aware they are.

 **POP Steer avoid** : Aplica fuerzas de ANTICIPACION para evitar potenciales colisiones futuras entre agentes/particulas.
 Steer Avoid is a repulsion, like a pop interact, or another way to think of it is agent personal space.
 Turn it up too high and it behaves like pop grains; agents separate too quickly and too uniform, it loses the natural chaos of a crowd.
 It's required of course, but at small values.